 Yesterday GP Power Tools build 26 was released.
-This latest build has numerous enhancements to existing functionality as well as some awesome new features.
+This build has numerous enhancements to existing functionality as well as some awesome new features.
+Automatic Logout has been enhanced further in builds 27 through to build 29.

 One of the features that has been requested by the community for a while and is now included in the GP Power Tools – Administrator Tools module is Automatic Logout.